 Good to know

 Choose the right cross country skiing equipment

 Cross-country skis (also known as Nordic skis) are used for the world's oldest skiing sport - a sport for every age.
 Cross-country skis are great for a workout, and they help you to train the major muscle groups, and at the same time, you will improve your balance and coordination.

 The length of the cross-country ski should be around 20cm higher than yourself.
-To find the right nordic ski, you need to figure out how you want to use the skis.
+To find the right ski, you need to figure out how you want to use the skis.

-3 Types of Cross country skis
+3 types of cross-country skis

 There are three main types of Cross Country skis, with slightly different features.
 We have separated the skis into classic skis, skating and backcountry skis.

 With a thin, light-weight design, these skis are great for skiers who like speed and long trips on groomed trails.
 Since they are thinner, a good balance is required and therefore, some experience.
 They are suitable for racing and competitions.

 Skating cross country skis